Rafael Devers Player Props: Red Sox vs. Angels

 Rafael Devers At The Plate

-- Devers leads Boston in total hits (47) this season while batting .254 with 25 extra-base hits.
+- Devers has 47 hits, which ranks first among Boston hitters this season, while batting .249 with 25 extra-base hits.

-- Among qualifying hitters in MLB play, his batting average ranks 91st, his on-base percentage ranks 141st, and he is 16th in the league in slugging.
+- Among the qualified hitters in MLB, he ranks 102nd in batting average, 144th in on-base percentage, and 26th in slugging.

-- Devers has driven in a run in 24 games this year (51.1%), including 11 games with more than one RBI (23.4%).
+- Devers has an RBI in 24 of 48 games this season, with multiple RBI in 11 of them.
 He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.